12 titles that include children’s seasonal classics as well as new books published in 2019 .

 Over the last three years, the EAL departments at Island School in Hong Kong and the International School of Brussels have been working together on a joint language initiative.
 With a focus on peer learning and collaboration, the project has brought significant benefit to IB English Language B students at both schools.
 Chris Jay reports from Hong Kong.

 Establishing a profile

-Susan Stewart is Head of Languages at the International School of London (Surrey) and believes that students should not be expected to ‘park’ their languages at the door.
-By developing an academic level of their mother tongue language, in addition to English, at ISL (Surrey), these students are able to keep their future options open.
+Susan Stewart was Head of Languages at the International School of London (Surrey) and believes that students should not be expected to ‘park’ their languages at the door.
+By developing an academic level of their mother tongue language, in addition to English, these students are able to keep their future options open.